-George Blewett was a gentle, kind individual with a dry sense of humour and strong family ties.
+Philip Blewett was a gentle, kind individual with a dry sense of humour and strong family ties.
 He was well known in his local area and is well liked.
 He had a number of interests including music, crosswords, History and attending West Ham United as a season ticket holder.
 He obtained a History Degree in the early 1980s.

-The year prior to the accident George's family had some concerns about his memory and he had consequently been assessed in the local Memory Clinic and was diagnosed with a Mild Cognitive Impairment secondary to early on set Alzheimer's disease.
+The year prior to the accident Philip's family had some concerns about his memory and he had consequently been assessed in the local Memory Clinic and was diagnosed with a Mild Cognitive Impairment secondary to early on set Alzheimer's disease.
 This was difficult to accept having predominately cared for his father whose dementia emerged in his 70's, living until the age of 96.

-George was crossing a 3 lane crossing at Stratford when, in the final lane, he was struck by a white van.
+Philip was crossing a 3 lane crossing at Stratford when, in the final lane, he was struck by a white van.
 There was no other traffic and he was clearly there to be seen.
 The injuries were far reaching and disastrous.
 He suffered a traumatic brain injury, skull fracture, various broken ribs and fractured vertebrae.
 His injuries were dealt with in an emergency setting but after an initial hospital repatriation he was eventually transferred, not to a neuro rehabilitation unit but a dementia ward.
 No specialist input or care was provided in respect of his brain injury.

 A number of weeks post-brain injury, he had not received any neurology assessment or neuro rehabilitation despite CT scans confirming that he has sustained severe traumatic brain injury at the time of the accident.
-Fieldfisher were instructed and the situation was immediately recognised, an interim payment was agreed and Sweet Tree carers were paid for to care for George on the ward until a suitable place was found for neuro rehabilitation.
-By this time George was presenting with many difficult traits flowing from the brain injury and the unit staff did not have the capability to deal.
+Fieldfisher were instructed and the situation was immediately recognised, an interim payment was agreed and Sweet Tree carers were paid for to care for Philip on the ward until a suitable place was found for neuro rehabilitation.
+By this time Philip was presenting with many difficult traits flowing from the brain injury and the unit staff did not have the capability to deal.
 As a result during his stay he required 4 acute hospital admissions, for hypertension and dehydration.

-George is no longer able to care for himself; he rarely recognises his family and his previous life had been disastrously stripped away from him.
+Philip is no longer able to care for himself; he rarely recognises his family and his previous life had been disastrously stripped away from him.
 The impact on his family has been immense they have been and will continue to be hugely supportive.

-A settlement was reached very quickly in the litigation which provides for the care home costs, care, aids and equipment, therapies - including music therapy which he so enjoyed pre-accident and will provide as comfortable a life as possible for George.
+A settlement was reached very quickly in the litigation which provides for the care home costs, care, aids and equipment, therapies - including music therapy which he so enjoyed pre-accident and will provide as comfortable a life as possible for Philip.

-George's story was reported on the BBC website, Click here to read more
+Philip's story was reported on the BBC website, Click here to read more

-All enquiries are completely free of charge and we will investigate all funding options for you including no win, no fee
+All enquiries are completely free of charge and we will investigate all funding options for you including no win, no fee.

 Contact us on freephone 0800 358 3848